-Type assignment events allow a more detailed path from E1 CRM Entity through P41 classified (was classified by), E17 Type Assignment, P42 assigned (was assigned by) to E55 Type for assigning types amphora" by expert B.
+Type assignment events allow a more detailed path from 'E1 CRM Entity' through 'P41i was classified by', 'E17 Type Assignment', 'P42 assigned', to 'E55 Type' for assigning types to objects compared to amphora" by expert B.

-For example, a fragment of an antique vessel could be assigned the type "attic red figured belly handled amphora" by expert A. The same fragment could be assigned the type "shoulder handled"
+For example, a fragment of an antique vessel could be assigned the type "attic red figured belly handled amphora" by expert A. The same fragment could be assigned the type "shoulder handled